Content on this page was generated by AI and has not been manually reviewed.

 What should I do if the extension slows down browsing?

 Switch to a different server location, turn off other extensions that may interfere with Edge, restart Edge, or temporarily disable the extension to determine if it’s a compatibility issue.
 If problems persist, check AdGuard’s support resources or contact their help desk.
-Ubiquiti edgerouter vpn server

 Can I disable AdGuard protection for specific sites?

 Yes, most extensions let you set per-site exceptions so you can disable protections on trusted sites or when you need full functionality, while keeping protection enabled for other sites.
+Hoxx vpn microsoft edge 2026

 Is there a difference between AdGuard VPN Edge Extension and AdGuard VPN on other browsers?